ToshioCP/Gtk4-tutorial/gfm/sec29.md

 So, the list is not displayed on the screen directly.
 There's another object GtkListView which is a widget to display the list.
 The items in the list need to be connected to the items in GtkListView.
-GtkListItemFactory instance maps items in the list to GListView.
+GtkListItemFactory instance maps items in the list to GtkListView.

 ![List](../image/list.png)

-## GListModel
+## GListModel and GtkStringList

 If you want to make a list of strings with GListModel, for example, "one", "two", "three", "four", note that strings can't be items of the list.
 Because GListModel is a list of GObject objects and strings aren't GObject objects.